National Association of Realtors: Lobbying

+Role in housing segregation

+Between 1924 and 1950, the Realtor Code of Ethics included explicit references to racial segregation.

+Realtors were prohibited from helping Black homebuyers move into white neighborhoods and faced career-ending penalties for not complying.
+The clause encouraging segregation was not fully removed from the Realtor Code of Ethics until 1974.

+The National Association of Realtors opposed the Fair Housing Act in 1968, which outlawed racial discrimination in home sales.

 Enabling the subprime mortgage crisis

 Some experts believe that brokers and realtors bear at least partial responsibility for the subprime mortgage crisis, purposefully inflating the perceived market values of homes, and subsequently encouraging buyers to take out larger mortgages than needed.
 The theory is that collusion with mortgage lenders enabled realtors to earn high volumes of commission on borrowed money for inflated house values with no risk to the realtors.
 Many victims feel that home buyers were tricked into taking out larger loans to buy more expensive homes, and the higher sales prices paid the realtors higher commissions.
 This practice is not considered "unethical" by the NAR which claims to be a Self-regulatory organization; however, obvious implications show extensive and substantial harm rendered to the public.
 Many victims are encouraging the Securities and Exchange Commission to begin aggressively regulating agents and refunding overpayments to homebuyers.